ashwinreddy/blog/_notes/Public/Philosophy.md

 Getting into philosophy is rewarding but difficult.
 Here are my recommendations for beginners.

 1. Start with what's interesting.
-For me, it was [[Stoic]]ism, esp.
+For me, it was [[stoic]]ism, esp.
 Marcus Aurelius.
 2. Good general background resources are the podcast [Philosophize This](https://www.philosophizethis.org/) and Will Durant's _Story of Philosophy_, which goes through about a dozen big names in the western canon of philosophy.
 3. I'm planning to follow [Susan Rigetti's guide](https://www.susanrigetti.com/philosophy) to flesh out my understanding.

-Philosophy comes down to [[Reading]] a lot of the time.
+Philosophy comes down to [[reading]] a lot of the time.
 How can we read philosophy well?

 Ellie Anderson's [advice](https://www.youtube.com/watch?v=-Pj26s8u6Vo) is to learn from somebody who has expertise.
 Take a course with an expert or join a reading group.
 Use vetted resources like Stanford Encyclopedia of Philosophy and Internet Encyclopedia of Philosophy.